Top 10 Biggest Mistakes Endurance Athletes Make

 Mistake #6: Too Much Solid Food During Exercise

 Solid food, for the most part, cannot match the precision or nutrient density of the best liquid fuels.
-In addition, too much solid food consumption will divert blood from working muscles for the digestive process.
-This, along with the number of digestive enzymes, fluids, and time required to break down the constituents of solid food, can cause bloating, nausea, and/or lethargy.
+In addition, too much solid food diverts blood from working muscles to support digestion.
+This, along with the digestive enzymes, fluids and time required to break down the components of solid food, can cause bloating, nausea and/or lethargy.

-RECOMMENDATION: Use solid foods very sparingly, treating them more as a luxury than necessity, and with Hammer Nutrition’s liquid fuels for rapid, sustained energy and easy digestion.
+RECOMMENDATION: Use solid foods very sparingly, treating them more as a luxury than a necessity, and rely on Hammer Nutrition’s liquid fuels for rapid, sustained energy and easy digestion.

-Use Hammer Gel, Heed , Sustained Energy, and/or Perpetuem as your primary fuel source during exercise.
-These provide precise amounts of specific nutrients and are designed for easy digestion, rapid nutrient utilization, and less chance of stomach distress.
-If solid food is desired during longer-duration workouts or races, use Perpetuem Solids or Hammer Bars.
+Use Hammer Gel, HEED, or Perpetuem as your primary fuel source during exercise.
+These provide precise amounts of specific nutrients and are designed for easy digestion, rapid nutrient utilisation and less chance of stomach distress.
+If solid food is desired during longer workouts or races, use Perpetuem Solids or Hammer Bars.

-The title is pretty self-explanatory; it’s one of THE cardinal rules for all athletes, yet you’d be amazed at how many break it.
+The title is pretty self-explanatory; it is one of the cardinal rules for all athletes, yet you’d be amazed at how many still break it.
 Are you guilty as well?
-Unless you’re desperate and willing to accept the consequences, do not try anything new in competition, be it equipment, fuel, or tactics.
+Unless you’re desperate and willing to accept the consequences, do not try anything new in competition, whether equipment, fuel or tactics.
 These all must be tested and refined in training.

 RECOMMENDATION: Train with Hammer Nutrition fuels well in advance of your event.

-Because all of the Hammer Nutrition fuels are complementary (they all work well alone or in combination), you have all the flexibility you need to ensure that you can tailor a fueling program for any length of race, regardless of the conditions.
-You’ll never have to guess or grab something off the aid station table in the hopes of trying to keep going for another hour.
+Because all Hammer Nutrition fuels are complementary — they all work well alone or in combination — you have all the flexibility you need to tailor a fuelling programme for any length of race, regardless of the conditions.
+You’ll never have to guess or grab something from an aid station table in the hope of keeping going for another hour.

 Mistake #8: Sticking With Your Game Plan Even When It’s Not Working

 Endurance athletes tend to be strong-willed and uncompromising.
-Most strive to have a “game plan” in place for their training program, and smart athletes also have a strategy for their supplements and fueling.
-However, what does fine in terms of fueling—your hourly intake of fluids, calories, and electrolytes—during training at a slower pace and lower overall energy output, might not be ideal during competition.
-Athletes who stubbornly maintain the same fuel intake hour after hour, even when it’s clearly not working, end up with poorer results if they finish at all.
+Most strive to have a “game plan” in place for their training, and smart athletes also have a strategy for their supplements and fuelling.
+However, what works in terms of fuelling — your hourly intake of fluids, calories and electrolytes — during training at a slower pace and lower overall energy output may not be ideal during competition.
+Athletes who stubbornly maintain the same fuel intake hour after hour, even when it is clearly not working, end up with poorer results, if they finish at all.

-It’s a good practice to have a game plan that includes a fueling protocol that you have refined during training, but you need to be flexible.
+It is good practice to have a game plan that includes a fuelling protocol refined during training, but you need to stay flexible.
 Evaluate and adjust accordingly as race pace and weather dictate.
-Have a game plan, but “write it in pencil, not in ink.”
+Have a game plan, but “write it in pencil, not in ink”.

 Mistake #9: Inadequate Post-Workout Nutrition

-Performance improvement depends on a program of exercise that stimulates muscular and cardiovascular adaptation followed by a recovery period in which the body rebuilds itself slightly more fit than before.
-Thus, the real gain of exercise occurs during recovery, but only in the presence of adequate rest and nutritional support.
+Performance improvement depends on a programme of exercise that stimulates muscular and cardiovascular adaptation, followed by a recovery period in which the body rebuilds itself slightly fitter than before.
+Thus, the real gain from exercise occurs during recovery, but only in the presence of adequate rest and nutritional support.
 Athletes who fail to replenish carbohydrates and protein shortly after workouts will never obtain full value from their efforts.

-RECOMMENDATION: As soon as possible after exercise—no more than 30 minutes after finishing your workout or race, --kick-start the recovery process with a serving of Recoverite or Vegan Recoverite
+RECOMMENDATION: As soon as possible after exercise — no more than 30 minutes after finishing your workout or race — kick-start the recovery process with a serving of Recoverite.

-Far too often, athletes put themselves at a “metabolic disadvantage” during a workout or race by fueling improperly before it:
+Far too often, athletes put themselves at a “metabolic disadvantage” during a workout or race by fuelling improperly beforehand:

-Overconsuming food the night before a race or workout in the hopes of “carbo loading” – It would be nice if you could maximize muscle glycogen stores the night before a race or tough workout; unfortunately, human physiology doesn’t work that way.
-Increasing and maximizing muscle glycogen stores takes many weeks of consistent training and post-workout fuel replenishment.
+Overconsuming food the night before a race or workout in the hope of “carbo loading” – It would be nice if you could maximise muscle glycogen stores the night before a race or tough workout; unfortunately, human physiology doesn’t work that way.
+Increasing and maximising muscle glycogen stores takes many weeks of consistent training and post-workout fuel replenishment.
 Carbohydrates consumed in excess the night before will only be eliminated or stored as body fat (dead weight).

-Overconsuming calories in your pre-workout/race meal – The goal of pre-exercise calorie consumption is to top off your liver glycogen, which has been slightly depleted during your sleep.
-You can’t add anything to muscle glycogen stores at this time so stuffing yourself is counterproductive, especially if you’ve got an early morning workout or race start.
+Overconsuming calories in your pre-workout/race meal – The goal of pre-exercise calorie consumption is to top up your liver glycogen, which has been slightly depleted during sleep.
+You cannot add anything to muscle glycogen stores at this time, so stuffing yourself is counterproductive, especially if you have an early morning workout or race start.

-Eating a pre-race meal at the wrong time – As a result of hard training and replenishing your body with necessary nutrients immediately after exercise, you’ve now built up a nice 60-90-minute reservoir of muscle glycogen, the first fuel your body will use when the race begins.
-A sure way to deplete hard-earned glycogen stores far too rapidly is to eat a meal (or an energy bar, gel, or sports drink) sooner than three hours before the start of the race.
+Eating a pre-race meal at the wrong time – As a result of hard training and replenishing your body with the necessary nutrients immediately after exercise, you have now built up a nice 60–90-minute reservoir of muscle glycogen, the first fuel your body will use when the race begins.
+A sure way to deplete those hard-earned glycogen stores far too quickly is to eat a meal — or an energy bar, gel or sports drink — sooner than three hours before the start of the race.

 RECOMMENDATION: Don’t go overboard with your food consumption the night before a workout or race.
 Adhere to these two simple rules:

-• Eat until you’re satisfied, but not more.
+- Eat until you are satisfied, but no more.

-If you’re going to have a meal the morning of your race, eat an appropriate number of calories (200-400 calories), and finish all calorie consumption at least three hours before the start of the race.
-If that’s not logistically feasible, have a small amount of easily digested complex fuel (e.g., a serving of Hammer Gel, a swig from your Perpetuem bottle, etc.) 5-10 minutes before the start.
-Either of these strategies will help top off liver glycogen stores without negatively affecting how your body burns its muscle glycogen.
+If you are going to have a meal on the morning of your race, eat an appropriate amount (200–400 calories) and finish all calorie consumption at least three hours before the start of the race.
+If that is not logistically feasible, have a small amount of easily digested complex fuel (for example, a serving of Hammer Gel or a swig from your Perpetuem bottle) 5–10 minutes before the start.
+Either of these strategies will help top up liver glycogen stores without negatively affecting how your body burns its muscle glycogen.